Fiko1102/DevOps/README.md

 # DevOps_Oct_2024
-Repository for the DevOps related infrastructure setup
+Repository for the DevOps related infrastructure setup.